 What is a fixed energy tariff?

-A fixed rate energy tariff is an energy plan that locks in your energy costs for a fixed period.
-This is usually either 12 or 24 months.
-While you’re covered by this plan, your energy costs won’t rise, even if the wholesale cost of energy does.
-This is a good plan for households who want to be able to predict the future cost of their energy and who don’t mind sticking with the same supplier for a year or two.
+A fixed rate energy tariff is an energy plan that locks in your energy costs for a fixed period, usually either 12 or 24 months.
+While you’re under a fixed-rate contract your energy costs won’t rise, even if the wholesale cost of energy does.
+This makes fixed-rate tariffs a good structure for households who want to minimize surprises on their monthly energy bill.
+By knowing the rates ahead of time many households can plan ahead and better measure their consumption to fit their budget.

 Advantages of a fixed rate deal